kurt-krueckeberg/pn/docs/notes.md

 in Elicit is Literature Review.
 If you ask a question, Elicit will show relevant papers and summaries of key information about those papers in an easy-to-use table.

+See also Elicit's Youtube video: [How to use Elicit for empirical research](https://youtu.be/IYvnivEl8Hw)

-[SciSpace](https://typeset.io/) goes even further: it helps you better comprehend articles.
+[SciSpace](https://typeset.io/) goes even further with "AI" and helps you better comprehend articles.

 Here are two questions I asked on SciSpace: